arinkharkar/DiscRat/README.md

-# A Remote Access Tool using Discord for a REST API
+# A Remote Access Tool using Discord.cpp's REST API

 I hold no responsibility whatsoever on any use of this application, and any of its possible legal repercussions.